gitlabhq/gitlabhq/doc/user/application_security/dast/index.md

 to also perform a so-called "active scan".
 That is, attack your application and produce a more extensive security report.
 It can be very useful combined with [Review Apps](../../../ci/review_apps/index.md).

+The [`dast`](https://gitlab.com/gitlab-org/security-products/dast/container_registry) Docker image in GitLab container registry is updated on a weekly basis to have all [`owasp2docker-weekly`](https://hub.docker.com/r/owasp/zap2docker-weekly/) updates in it.

 ## Use cases

 It helps you automatically find security vulnerabilities in your running web